-Field Museum is open every day of the year except Christmas and New Year's Day) during the hours indicated below:
+Field Museum is open every day of the year (except Christmas and New Year's Day) during the hours indicated below:

-November, December, January, February....9 A.M. to 4 P.M.
-March, April, and September, October...9 A.M. to 5 P.M.
-May, June, July, August.
-9 A.M. to 6 P.M.
+November, December, January, February ...
+9 a.m. to 4 P.m.
+March, April, and September, October ...
+9 a.m. to 5 P.m.
+May, June, July, August 9 a.m. to 6 P.m.

 Admission is free to Members on all days.
-Admission is free to Members on all days.
 Other adults are admitted free on Thursdays, Saturdays, and Sundays; non-members pay admission on other days: Established price 25 cents, Federal tax 3 cents, total 28 cents.
 Children are admitted free on all days.
 Students and faculty members of educational institutions are admitted free any day upon presentation of credentials.